LaurentClaessens/frtex/README.md

 ## Third implementation stage : the Decent actor system (abstract)

-The "decent" implementation of the actor system is based on the "base" implementation and adds some features that are needed to decently work.
+The "decent" implementation of the actor system is based on the precedent implementation and adds some features that are needed to decently work.
 This is the only stage you really worry about when you want to use this actor model.

 The types are

-* `DecentActorSystem`
+* `DecentActorSystem` its special features are :
+    * `void setUpActor(DecentActorRef,DecentActor)`.
+Give to the two references the attribute they need and associate them in the actor map.
+    * `DecentActorRef createPair()` (abstract).
+This function has to be overridden in the extensions.
+The override has to create a pair actor/actor reference and call `setUpActror` with these two as arguments.
 * `DecentActorRef`
 * `DecentAbsActor` its special features are :
    * __reference to the actor system__ you get the actor system with `public DecentActorSystem getActorSystem()`.